 Second grade is the year where the foundations built in pre-k, kindergarten and first grade come together.
 Students are able to apply the skills they have learned to the next level.
-Our academic program emphasizes language arts, reading, writing, speaking and thinking skills and is integrated in all areas of our curriculum.
+Our academic program emphasizes language arts, reading, writing, speaking, and thinking skills and is integrated into all areas of our curriculum.
 Our math program emphasizes rigorous thinking, computation, and problem-solving skills and experience-based learning.

 ENGLISH / LANGUAGE ARTS